jsastriawan/cira-socks-proxy/README.md

 # cira-socks-proxy

-Tunneling WSMAN and REDIR over Meshcentral webrelay via local socks proxy
+Tunneling WSMAN and REDIR over Meshcentral webrelay via local socks proxy.

 Note: This is assuming AMT device IP address are unique.
 To ensure each machine is unique, hostname should be the nodeid or UUID.